Generating photons from vacuum with counter rotating wave interaction: Dynamics of the Rabi model in the Heisenberg picture

 \section{Dynamics of the Rabi model in the Heisenberg picture}

-In this appendix, we develop an alternative solution for the dynamics of the Rabi model in the Heisenberg picture.
-Because the dynamics of the photon number $\hat{n}$ in the Rabi model is not be closed for a set of finite operators, we need to resort a truncation method based on the cummulant of operators~\cite{PhysRevA.74.052110, PhysRevLett.86.568}.
+In this appendix, we develop an alternative approach to solving the dynamics of the Rabi model in the Heisenberg picture.
+Since the dynamics of the photon number operator $\hat{n}$ does not close within a finite set of operators, we employ a truncation method based on operator cumulants~\cite{PhysRevA.74.052110, PhysRevLett.86.568, Plankensteiner2022QuantumCumulants}.